sinatmertens/GourmetGuruBot/README.md

-# GourmetGuruBot
+# Recipe Creator Bot Inspired by Ottolenghi
  A Telegram bot that crafts Ottolenghi-inspired recipes from pictures of ingredients sent by users, dynamically adapting the recipe based on subsequent text feedback.

-# Recipe Creator Bot Inspired by Ottolenghi
-A Telegram bot designed to create unique and inspiring recipes based on pictures of ingredients sent by users.
-Drawing inspiration from the renowned culinary style of Ottolenghi, this bot offers an inventive way to explore new recipes.
-Users can simply send a picture of ingredients they have, and the bot will suggest a recipe that brings out the best in those ingredients.

 ## Features
 - **Image Recognition**: Utilizes advanced image processing to identify ingredients in the pictures sent by users.